papposilene/action-read/README.md

 - `readFileName`: The file where you want to save your books.
 Default: `data/read.json`.

 - `providers`: Specify the [ISBN providers](https://github.com/palmerabollo/node-isbn#setting-backend-providers) that you want to use, in the order you need them to be invoked.
 If setting more than one provider, separate each with a comma.
-Default: `worldcat,openlibrary,google`.
+Default: `google,worldcat,openlibrary`.

 <!-- END GENERATED DOCUMENTATION -->